AliceMadama/BDTProject2023/README.md

  ./stop-stack.sh
 ```

-Framework has beeyn tested with:
+Framework has been tested with:

 - Python 3.9
 - Docker desktop 4.8.2